Benjamin Dukas, PsyD

 Postdoctoral Psychologist

-I earned my doctorate in clinical psychology from the Ferkauf Graduate School of Psychology at Yeshiva University and my bachelor’s degree from the University of Pennsylvania.
-I completed my pre-doctoral internship at the VA Medical Center – Manhattan Campus, and have worked in a variety of clinical environments including inpatient, outpatient, college counseling, community mental health, and private practice settings.
+I earned my doctorate in clinical psychology from the Ferkauf Graduate School of Psychology at Yeshiva University and my bachelor’s degree from the University of Pennsylvania and have worked in a range of clinical contexts including the Manhattan VA, college counseling centers, and private settings.